-Cashew apple can be eaten raw or make juice of it.
-Unshelled cashew nut can be stored up to 2 years.
-Do not attempt to break the shell before roasting; cashew shell contains very caustic oil that can burn skin.
+Cashew apples can be eaten raw or used in making juice.
+Unshelled cashew nuts can be stored for up to 2 years.
+Do not attempt to break the shell before roasting; the cashew shell contains very caustic oil that can burn skin.

-When processing cashew nut at home must wear gloves and safety glasses and take special care.
+When processing cashew nuts at home must wear gloves and safety glasses and take special care.

 Cashew Nuts Growing Tips

 - Sow fresh cashew seeds for germination, as they germinate easily.